elewa-academy/Modular-Design/docs/02-dependency-injection/0-most-basic/terminal-only/README.md

-The basic mvc-lh calcs from /0-basic-browser-only, but refactored to run in the terminal.
+The same core as ../browser-only but with the Handler and View replaced so it can run in the terminal.